Travel, Currency and Money saving tips for Swaziland

 It is possible to travel to South Africa and Swaziland under your own steam; this allows you to choose your own routes and destinations.
 For those who prefer to know in advance where and when they will be, it is possible to book through one of the many reputable holiday companies.
 You can also strike a happy medium by arranging a tour for part of your stay, as there are many knowledgeable and friendly guides connected with all the nature reserves.
 Most of them will know of places which you would never find on your own.

-When searching around for information on how to get a good exchange rate when sending money to Swaziland you need to start with finding out the latest Swazi Lilangeni foreign-transfer exchange rate.
+When searching around for information on how to get a good exchange rate when sending money to Swaziland you need to start with finding out the latest Swazi Lilangeni exchange rate for foreign-transfers, which can be very different to the wholesale rate.

 Then compare your bank's exchange rates to several licensed FX providers exchange rate and fees to see how much

 you can save - we make that calculation easy in the below table.

 Get a better deal for foreign transfers to Swaziland

 When sending money to Swaziland it’s important to compare your bank’s rates & fees with those we have negotiated with our partner money transfer providers.

 To get a better deal you should follow these 4 simple steps :

 - Open an account with a BER reviewed FX provider (id docs may be required)